Lemoncode/svelte-workshop/02-reactivity-order/README.md

 If you give a try you will check that the total is being calculated.

-- Now let's implement the delete button, we will use the _#on:click_ directive to remove the item from the list, in this case we have to take care, in order to notify svelte we need to make an assignment (we cannot just simple remove that item from array in a mutable way, ... but there's some trick into it we cover it later on).
+- Now let's implement the delete button, we will use the _#on:click_ directive to remove the item from the list, in this case we have to take care, in order to get svelte notified we need to make an assignment (we cannot just simply remove that item from array in a mutable way, ... but there's some trick into it we cover it later on).

 _./src/components/order.svelte_